*updated for 2019

 Sugar impacts our health negatively in so many ways yet it is so hard to kick the habit.

 For most us, small changes like skipping the daily sweet treat could make a big impact on our health down the road.
-If you struggle with sugar like I do then read my 7 Day Sugar Detox for some ideas on how to eat less sugar in 2018.
+If you struggle with sugar as I do then read my 7 Day Sugar Detox for some ideas on how to eat less sugar in 2019.

 3) Stay Hydrated – It can be hard to remember in the winter that you still need plenty of water to stay healthy.
 It’s so cold and dreary that you may not realize that you still need to drink your 8 glasses a day.

 4) Try A Nutritional Cleanse – We are exposed to toxins every day.
 If you’ve had trouble losing weight this last year you should consider how the toxins are affecting you.
 Toxins hold fat and an easy way to cleanse them from your body is by doing a nutritional cleanse.